 10. Dawn of the Planet of the Apes (2014)

 ‘Dawn of the Planet of the Apes’ picks up the story 10 years after from where it left in ‘Rise of the Planet of the Apes’ as people struggle to survive in a post-apocalyptic San Francisco where a deadly plague has destroyed humanity and apes who’ve been the infected battle with the remaining human survivors.
-The film is impeccably crafted with stunning visuals and smartly constructed plot-line that never gets caught up in itself as Matt Reeves delivers the story with remarkable aplomb.
-The gargantuan vision is fully realized here as it crafts a viscerally powerful experience that would stay with you for a very long time.
+The film is impeccably crafted with stunning visuals and a smartly constructed plot-line that never gets caught up in itself as Matt Reeves delivers the story with remarkable aplomb.
+The gargantuan vision is fully realized here as it crafts a viscerally powerful experience that will stay with you for a very long time.

 Read More: Best Edited Film Sequences of All Time